-Technology solutions should not create barriers to access, especially to indigent clients, people with disabilities, and language access.
+Technology solutions should not create barriers to access, especially to indigent clients, people with disabilities, and those who need language accessassistance.
 Instead, technology solutions should actively seek to bridge gaps and affirmatively expand access.
 Solutions should be fully accessible.

 To restore, and even expand and enhance, services and access to the public, courts must explore new models, methods, and collaborations; must look to new opportunities to share information with state and local partners; and must find new ways to deliver services to the public, making effective use of available technology.